 Have you ever heard of the JEREMIE Fund or Equifund?
 If not, I am sure you have heard of startups such as Workable and TaxiBeat (now called BEAT), which are amongst the most successful startups that are currently operating in Greece and were launched in 2012.
 Part of the success of these companies is the fact that they were able to secure investment from the JEREMIE Funds (OpenFund, Odyssey Ventures, PJ Tech Catalyst Fund and Elikonos Fund) that were being set up around the same time in Greece.

 In fact, as Demetrios Pogkas says in a recent article he wrote, these 4 funds "invested alone or along with other Greek and/or international investors in 61 different companies in 93 deals of an accumulated amount of at least €59.02 million".
-Today, some of these companies have seized operations, others have pivoted their business models or have managed to secure additional rounds of funding, and a few of them have managed to do some successful exits.
+Today, some of these companies have ceased operations, others have pivoted their business models or have managed to secure additional rounds of funding, and a few of them have managed to do some successful exits.
 But most importantly these funds were able to create a momentum for the Greek startup scene.

 In 2018, the Equifund comes to build upon this momentum with the creation of 9 new Funds.
 These are: BigPi, Metavallon VC, Uni.fund, Velocity Partners, Marathon VC, Venture Friends II, Ellikonos 2 Sicar, EOS Capital, and Synergia Hellenic Fund.